Follow us

 - repatriation insurance (compulsory)

-Ability level : 3/5.
-The Tour du Mont-Blanc Kid hiking trip is a moderate trek.
-A minimum of 460m (1509ft) and a maximum of 1150m (3772ft) vertical gain and about 5 to 7 hours of hiking daily.
+Ability level : 3/5 - The Tour du Mont-Blanc Kid hiking trip is a moderate trek.
+A minimum of 460m (1509ft) and a maximum of 1150m (3772ft) vertical gain and about 5 hours of hiking daily.
 Hiking on generally well-maintained mountain trails, sometimes including out-of-trail sections.
 For active people who do not mind training to prepare for the hike.
 A great multiday hike for people with trekking experience.

 Guiding policy : minimum of 10 and a maximum of 14 children per group.
-The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
-It guarantees the most balanced groups as possible as well as high-quality personalised advice.
+The Compagnie des Guides de Chamonix's guiding policy guarantees the most balanced groups as possible as well as high-quality personalised advice.

 - 1 state qualified trekking guide is managing the trip logistics and can help if necessary